-A need-based grant program for undergraduate students who have not earned a first Bachelor’s degree.
-Awards are determined by a student’s enrollment status and Expected Family Contributions (EFC).
-It is a grant and does not have to be repaid.
-(Always available to students who are eligible.)
+The federal Pell Grant is a need-based program for undergraduate students who have not earned a first Bachelor’s degree.
+The federal Pell Grant is free "gift aid" that does not have to be repaid.

 Award amounts may vary each academic year.
 For the 2016-2017 academic year, the Pell Grant ranges from $583 to $5,815.
 A student's Pell grant eligibility is determined by their Expected Family Contribution (EFC) Number from the FAFSA, as well as their enrollment status.
 Financial aid award offers that include the federal Pell Grant will reflect the maximum amount the student can receive for the academic year based on their EFC from FAFSA.
 To receive the maximum amount reflected, students must enroll full-time (12 or more credit hours).
 If the student enrolls less than full-time, the Pell grant will be prorated based on their enrollment level.